My December: Conflict with Sony BMG

 Prior to the album's release, sources reported that Clive Davis, the head of Sony BMG, was dissatisfied with the album.
 Davis reportedly wanted Clarkson to make significant changes to the album, with some rumors claiming that he even wanted to delete the entire album, and have her record all new material.
 Clarkson reportedly refused to change any of the material.
 Initially, these reports were denied by representatives for both RCA and Clive Davis, with Davis specifically stating that Clarkson is "one of the top four artists at Sony-BMG" and wanted to ensure that she is treated as such.

 Clarkson stated "I've sold more than 15 million records worldwide, and still nobody listens to what I have to say.
 I couldn't give a crap about being a star.
 I've always just wanted to sing and write."

-American Idol judge Simon Cowell commented on the situation in an issue of Entertainment Weekly, saying:
+American Idol judge Simon Cowell commented on the situation in an issue of Entertainment Weekly, saying Clarkson was strong-willed and reluctant to repeat herself creatively: "She made it absolutely clear that she wanted to steer the musical direction on this record."

 The controversy fell quiet for a brief stint, but resumed when Clarkson cancelled her tour for My December and fired her manager, Jeff Kwatinetz.
-Kwatinetz, also the album's executive producer, had defended My December to Clarkson's label, saying:
+Kwatinetz, also the album's executive producer, had defended My December to Clarkson's label, saying the singer was "burdened with these expectations" to stay with her established musical formula but also insisting "she's pushed herself, she's evolved and she's grown."